Sergey-Anfinogentov/GXBox_prep/doc/prepare_basemaps.md

 * *file_inclination* - file name of the INCLINATION fits file
 * *file_azimuth* - file name of the AZIMUTH fits file
 * *file_disambig* - file name of the DISAMBIGuation fits file
+* *file_continuum* - file name of the continuum with removed limb darkening fits file
 * *center_arcsec* - center of the patch to be mapped
 * *size_pix* - size of the resulting CEA map in pixels
 * *dx_km* - spatial resolution of the resulting  map in kilometers